 Standing desks are probably the most popular alternative desk option, and it’s easy to see why.
 Many workers cite increased productivity, higher energy levels, less back pain, and other benefits as concrete proof that standing desks work.

 However, it’s important to understand the potential risks and downsides of a standing desk before making the switch (and investing in a new setup).

 With that in mind, let’s take a look at the pros and cons of using a standing desk.

 What are some of the top benefits of a standing desk?

-Despite some stories that liken sitting to the next health apocalypse, there isn’t actually much scientific evidence that stand-up desks improve overall health.
+Despite some sensational news stories that compare sitting to the next health apocalypse, there isn’t much scientific evidence that stand-up desks improve overall health.